-The following is an executive summary of the December 2011 annual report for the activities and results of the SPIRIT 2.0 Project, as funded by the NSF-DRK12 program (NSF #0733228).
-The SPIRIT 2.0 project follows a teacher professional development effort that sought to help middle school mathematics and science teachers learn how to teach science, technology, engineering and mathematics (STEM) concepts using educational robotics, and was first funded by the NSF ITEST Program (NSF #0525111).
-This second SPIRIT 2.0 project is now using these trained, creative, and enthusiastic teachers in the development of a cyberinfrastructure-based curriculum to assist in the teaching of STEM concepts using educational robotics.
-This second SPIRIT effort is completing its fourth of five years of funding.
-The SPIRIT 2.0 project has also resulted in a new educational robotics platform, called the CEENBoT, which has received NSF Phase I production support for a University of Nebraska startup company (NSF SBIR# 0945280) and is now being routinely produced for school orders, with newly enhanced versions distributed frequently during the last year.
-This executive summary discusses the SPIRIT 2.0 project as funded by DRK12, and how it is systematically undertaking its curriculum and robotic platform development efforts.
+The following is an executive summary of the December 2012 annual report for the activities and results of the SPIRIT 2.0 Project, as funded by the NSF-DRK12 program (NSF #0733228).
+The SPIRIT 2.0 project follows an initial teacher professional development effort that sought to help middle school mathematics and science teachers learn how to teach science, technology, engineering and mathematics (STEM) concepts using educational robotics, and was first funded by the NSF ITEST Program (NSF #0525111).
+This second SPIRIT 2.0 project is now completing efforts in using these trained, creative, and enthusiastic teachers in the development of a cyberinfrastructure-based "touch point" curriculum to assist in the teaching of STEM concepts using educational robotics.
+This second SPIRIT effort is completing its fifth of five years of funding and is now entering a no cost extension period.
+The SPIRIT 2.0 project has also resulted in a new educational robotics platform, called the CEENBoT, which has received NSF Phase I production support for a University of Nebraska startup company (NSF SBIR# 0945280) and is now being routinely produced for school orders, with newly enhanced versions distributed frequently during the last two years.
+This executive summary discusses the SPIRIT

+2.0 project as funded by DRK12, and how it is systematically undertaking its curriculum and robotic platform development efforts.